warning Coming soon – PHH Mortgage is changing its name! right arrow

 A higher-priced mortgage loan (HPML) is secured by the borrower’s principal dwelling with an annual percentage rate that exceeds the Average Prime Offer Rate (APOR) for a comparable transaction as of the date the interest rate is set by a certain percentage, based on the type and size of the loan.

-• An unexpired lock agreement between the originating Seller and the borrower
+• An unexpired lock agreement between the originating Client and the borrower

-• A Seller generated unexpired lock commitment form
+• A Client generated unexpired lock commitment form

 • A screen-print of a populated FFIEC rate spread calculator